 Lortab is one of several brand names for hydrocodone products.
 In Lortab, hydrocodone and acetaminophen are combined to provide pain relief for moderate to severe pain.
 Like all opioid painkillers, Lortab has a high potential for abuse.
-It is one of many prescription opioid pain medications that presents addiction issues for the United States and the world.
+It is one of many prescription opioid pain medications that presents addiction issues in the United States and the world.
 In fact, in 2012 there were an estimated 2.1 million people in the U.S. alone that were suffering from addiction related to pain medication like Lortab, according to the National Institute on Drug Abuse (NIH).

 It seems that young adults are the most at risk.
 The NIH indicates that abuse of prescription drugs is most pronounced in people age 18 to 25.